avr2002/portfolio-avr/README.md

 - Built an efficient Web Crawling and Scraping Pipeline in a scalable fashion to scrape 20+ finance news sources, reducing the scraping time from 3 days to 4 hours.
 - Implemented a serverless solution using AWS Lambda, SQS, Document DB, and S3, optimizing efficiency and scalability in the scraping pipeline.
 - Built a dashboard to keep track of Scraping Pipeline using Appsmith, fetching data from MongoDB, AWS Cloudwatch, and AWS SQS.
-- Working in a fast-paced startup environment.
+- Worked in a fast-paced startup environment.

 * **